Bizum + MONEI

 Mobile payment app

-- Physical retailers can use a mobile payment app to easily equip all store staff with a mobile point of sale (mPOS) — without investing in POS hardware — to help customers checkout anywhere in-store.
+• Physical retailers can use a mobile payment app to easily equip all store staff with a mobile point of sale (mPOS) so customers can check out anywhere in-store (no POS hardware required).

-- Restaurants can quickly and securely charge customers from any mobile phone or tablet and avoid issues like high costs, regular network outages, and short battery life that come with traditional POS systems for restaurants and bars.
+• Restaurants can quickly and securely charge customers from any mobile phone or tablet, avoiding the high costs, frequent network outages, and short battery life that come with traditional restaurant POS systems.

 Mobile payment apps and other mobile POS devices offer the same functionalities as an electronic point of sale or cash register, but they’re portable and wireless.